The Wild One (2022 film): Synopsis

 After surviving eleven concentration camps,Jack Garfein immigrated to the US as an orphaned teenager in 1946.
-He achieved precocious success—evolving into a Broadway prodigy, Hollywood’s new promising director, the protégé of Lee Strasberg, friend and collaborator of Elia Kazan, and later on Marilyn Monroe, he developed his own technique of acting "as a survival mechanism" that was rooted in his experience of having "learned to act" to survive the concentration camps—later creating with Paul Newman the Hollywood branch of the Actors Studio, becoming there a mentor to many actors.
+Garfein began his career on Broadway, and later became a director.
+He was the protégé of Lee Strasberg, and a friend and collaborator of Elia Kazan and Marilyn Monroe.
+Garfein eventually developed his own technique of acting that was rooted in his experience of having to survive the concentration camps.
+He achieved success, later creating the Hollywood branch of the Actors Studio with Paul Newman, where he became a mentor to many actors.

 Garfein’s career, however, was marked by an equally precipitous fall.
 His two films incurred the wrath of censors and led to his premature exile from Hollywood when he refused to cave to the studios’ demands.

 The Strange One’s depiction of a fatal hazing incident and its subsequent coverup, and Something Wild’s focus on the brutal rape and psychological breakdown of a teenage girl, echoed his traumas as a Holocaust survivor in a postwar landscape.

 Garfein produced works that resonated with an avant-garde lucidity in their political subtext and commentary on conservative 1950s America, confronting and exposing issues of racial segregation, sexual violence, and military fascism.